tarasglek/fetch-proxy-curl-logger/README.md

 - `logger`: Custom logging function that receives array of command parts
 - `fetch`: Custom fetch implementation for chaining
 - Returns: Proxied fetch function with identical signature to native fetch

+### prettyJsonLogger

+A sample logger implementation that:
+- Pretty prints JSON request bodies with proper indentation
+- Removes Content-Length headers when JSON is detected
+- Maintains original formatting for non-JSON requests

 ## License